GeoPablo/VPS-How-To/linux-commands.md

 ## Check Disk Space Command

     `df -h` - shows the amount of disk space used and available on Linux file systems in human read version

 ## Set timezone

     `sudo cp /usr/share/zoneinfo/Europe/Bucharest /etc/localtime`

+## Change owner of files

+    `sudo chown -R [userName] [dirName]` - change the owner of all the files   inside that dir